Breast Cancer Screening (Clara Bus)

 Where is it offered?

-If you happen to be out of town or unable to make it to your appointment with ClaraBus, please inform your local CMC to make other arrangements to have your test done.
+If you are out of town or unable to attend your scheduled appointment, contact your local CMC to make alternative arrangements.

 What is it like?